okwolf/hyperapp-fx/README.md

   startTimer: () => [
     delay(60000, "alarm", { name: "minute timer" }),
     // ... other effects
-  ]
+  ],
+  alarm: () => data => {
+    // This action will run after a minute delay
+    // data will have { name: "minute timer" }
   }
+}
 ```

 ### `time`

-Describes an effect that will provide the current timestamp to an action using [`performance.now`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now), optionally with `data`.
+Describes an effect that will provide the current timestamp to an action using [`performance.now`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now), optionally with a `data` object.
 The timestamp will be provided as the `time` property on the action `data`.

 Example: